 Your child acts ill after the fever is gone

 Persistent brown, green, or bloody mucus

-Signs of dehydration, which include severe thirst, dark yellow urine, infrequent urination, dull or sunken eyes, dry skin, and dry or cracked lips
+Signs of dehydration.
+These include severe thirst, dark yellow urine, infrequent urination, dull or sunken eyes, dry skin, and dry or cracked lips.

-Your child still doesn't look right to you, even after taking a non-aspirin pain reliever
+Your child still doesn't look or act right to you, even after taking a non-aspirin pain reliever

 Always use a digital thermometer to check your child’s temperature.
 Never use a mercury thermometer.

 For infants and toddlers, be sure to use a rectal thermometer correctly.
 A rectal thermometer may accidentally poke a hole in (perforate) the rectum.
 It may also pass on germs from the stool.
 Always follow the product maker’s directions for proper use.
 If you don’t feel comfortable taking a rectal temperature, use another method.
 When you talk to your child’s healthcare provider, tell him or her which method you used to take your child’s temperature.

 Here are guidelines for fever temperature.
 Ear temperatures aren’t accurate before 6 months of age.
 Don’t take an oral temperature until your child is at least 4 years old.